elunna/nerfhack-changelog/README.md

 ### Load Brand
 * This heavy sword was forged from load stones and weighs in at a hefty 500aum!
-* Deals 3d10 vs small monsters and 3d16 vs large monsters
+* Deals 3d6 vs small monsters and 3d8 vs large monsters
 * Double damage
-* It also confers half physical damage, steadfastness, and MC1 protection.
+* It also confers half physical damage, steadfastness, and MC1 protection
-* As a bonus, it also absorbs curses like Magicbane
+* Similar to Magicbane, it also absorbs curses

 ### The Lenses of Truth
 * Confers see invisible and stun resistance when worn.